-The bill amends Michigan's election law, specifically section 509aa, to enhance the process for updating registered elector addresses.
-It allows clerks to utilize change of address information from the United States Postal Service or other reliable sources to identify registered voters whose addresses may have changed.
-When a clerk receives reliable information indicating that an elector has moved, they are required to send a notice and a postage prepaid return card to the elector, allowing them to verify or correct their address.
-The timeframe for returning this card has been reduced from 30 days to 15 days before the next election.
-If the elector fails to return the card in time, they will be required to vote in their former precinct and submit an address correction before voting.
+The bill amends Michigan's election law, specifically section 509aa, to update the procedures for handling changes of address for registered voters.
+It allows clerks to utilize change of address information from the United States Postal Service or other reliable sources to identify voters whose addresses may have changed.
+If a clerk receives reliable information indicating that a registered elector has moved, they are required to send a notice and a postage prepaid return card to the elector, allowing them to verify or correct their address.
+The timeframe for returning this card has been reduced from 30 days to 15 days before the next election, and failure to return the card may result in the elector being required to vote in their former precinct.

 Statutes affected: